tillitis/dev-tillitis/hugo/content/intro/_index.md

 # Introduction

-The Tillitis TKey is a small computer in a USB stick form factor with a single USB C connector that can run small uploaded programs.
+The Tillitis TKey is a small computer in a USB stick form factor that can run small uploaded programs.
 The purpose of the TKey is to provide a secure environment for programs that provide some security function.
 Some examples of such security functions are:

 - TOTP token generators.
 - Signing oracles.